podnov/wire-cucumber/README.md

 Then the request url should have been {string}
 Then the request url of invocation {int} should have been {string}
 Then the request url of state {string} should have been {string}
-Then my request is verified
+Then the request is verified
 ```

 ### Write a scenario